-ACS accreditation can be achieve by B.A. or B.S. chemistry majors on the Traditional or Biochemistry Tracks:
+ACS accreditation can only be achieved by B.S. chemistry majors on either the Traditional or Biochemistry Track:

 You can claim to have earned an American Chemical Society-approved chemistry degree if you have met the following:

 - Students on the Traditional Chemistry Track who wish to qualify for the American Chemical Society (ACS)-certified degree must complete the traditional chemistry B.S. program and include 50:115:403 Biochemistry I and 50:160:413 Inorganic Chemistry (as two of their three electives), and Biochemistry Lab 50:115:407 as their advanced lab.

 - Students on the Biochemistry Track who wish to qualify for the American Chemical Society (ACS)-certified degree must complete the biochemistry B.S. program and include 50:160:325 Analytical Chemistry and 50:160:413 Inorganic Chemistry (as their two electives).

 (For BS/MS candidates the cross listed graduate analogs of these courses are also acceptable).